azukiapp/azk/CONTRIBUTING.md

 ## Reporting issues

 Errors are reported by creating new [issues] on [GitHub][github].
-They help us to fix bugs that we might have missed in our testing or release process.
+They help us fix bugs that we might have missed in our testing or release process.

 Before creating new [issues] please make sure there are no similar ones already created.
 If you do find one similar, add a :+1: comment to it, and also any information that might be different from the person who first opened the issue, for example: OS, `azk` version, etc.